 Infection or sepsis

 Major anomalies or abnormal karyotype

 Markedly adhered placenta

 Term cord <32 cm or >100 cm

 Umbilical cord lesions

 At term, the typical placenta weighs 470 g, is round to oval with a 22-cm diameter, and has a central thickness of 2.5 cm (Benirschke, 2012).
 It is composed of a placental disc, extraplacental membranes, and three-vessel umbilical cord.
 The disc surface that lies against the uterine wall is the basal plate, which is divided by clefts into portions—termed cotyledons.
 The fetal surface is the chorionic plate, into which the umbilical cord inserts, typically in the center.
 Large fetal vessels that originate from the cord vessels then spread and branch across the chorionic plate before entering stem villi of the placenta parenchyma.
 In tracing these, fetal arteries almost invariably cross over veins.
-The chorionic plate and its vessels are covered by thin ...
+The chorionic plate and its vessels are ...